frankdean/trip-server/README.md

 [VirtualBox][] virtual machine (VM) for those [operating systems supported][vagrant-download] by [Vagrant][].
-This also provides a complete example of running the application behind the [Nginx][] [engine x] HTTP reverse proxy server.
+This also provides a complete example of running the application behind the [Nginx][] ("engine x") HTTP reverse proxy server.
 It is suitable for development or demonstration, but not as a production system.

 **Note:** Installing all the required software, including the Vagrant box